bb-io/Contentful/README.md

 - **Search links to entry** returns a list of all entries that link to the specified entry.
 - **Find entry by field value** Given a field and a desired value for the field, the first matching entry will be returned.
 - **Get entry** Get details of a specific entry
+- **Duplicate entry** duplicates entry.
+Support duplication of the referenced entries and assets as well (duplication of references from richtext field and to other spaces are not supported yet, contact us if you need support of it).
 - **Add new entry** creates a new entry with the specified content model.
 - **Delete entry**
 - **Publish entry**
 - **Unpublish entry** note that publishing/unpublishing entries in contentful affects all locales.
 - **Download entry** returns all localizable fields of the specified entry as a Blackbird interoperable file.
-- **Upload entires** updates all localizable fields of specified entry .
+- **Upload entires** updates all localizable fields of specified entry.

 **Download entry** and **Upload entires** are intended to be used together in a typical translation flow: you can retrieve an entry's localizable fields as HTML file, put it into TMS, then retrieve a translated HTML file and put it back into Contentful's entry. **Upload entires** expects the same HTML structure as the structure of the file retrieved with **Download entry**.